kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

 These boundaries are part of the result.
 A common interface can expose related measurements across ASR, speech-to-speech, and TTS, while the scientific meaning of each measurement remains model-specific.

-## Reading a model is different from retraining it

-A checkpoint such as [`ipa-whisper-base`](https://huggingface.co/neurlang/ipa-whisper-base) asks a different question: can Whisper be fine-tuned to emit a phonetic transcription?

-Its model card describes a Whisper Base checkpoint fine-tuned using synthetic IPA targets derived from 15,000 Common Voice 21 recordings spanning more than 70 languages.
-Whisper's existing byte-level vocabulary can spell IPA, so this does not require a clean one-phone-per-token output head.

-The published material does not document a head-only or frozen-encoder ablation.
-We should therefore not assume that only the LM head changed.
-Output supervision could update whichever encoder, decoder, and output-projection parameters were left unfrozen.

-The contrast is:

-- **IPA fine-tuning:** change model weights so phonetic spelling becomes an observable behavior.
-- **Audio J-Lens:** keep the original model weights frozen, fit an external instrument, and test whether phone-related structure is already recoverable from the existing computation.
-- **Residual intervention:** temporarily alter one or more activations and test whether the unchanged remainder of the model responds as predicted.

-Fine-tuning demonstrates **adaptability**: the model can be taught the task.

-A fitted readout demonstrates **decodability**: information associated with the task can be recovered from a frozen state.

-A controlled intervention begins to test **functional use**: changing that state changes behavior in a specific predicted way.

-These are complementary experiments, not competitors.
-An IPA-fine-tuned model could serve as a useful positive control.
-Comparing ordinary Whisper, an encoder-frozen IPA fine-tune, and an end-to-end IPA fine-tune could help separate information already present in the original encoder from information made more explicit or newly organized through training.

-The comparison is conceptual rather than an accuracy benchmark.
-The IPA model card does not report a usable phonetic error rate, and its displayed WER entries are placeholders, so I do not treat the checkpoint as phonetic ground truth.

-## The next reconstruction test
+Failures and evidence boundaries are part of the project rather than details to hide.

+## Part II: Putting my psycholinguistics and cognitive-science hat back on

+### A concrete reconstruction prediction

 The experiment I most want to run next is deliberately behavioral:

-1. Hide the audio and transcript.
+1. Hide the original audio and transcript.
-2. Provide only the time-ordered Phone Signature candidates and similarity scores from encoder L2 or L3.
+2. Give only the time-ordered Phone Signature candidates and similarity scores from encoder L2 or L3 to a phonetician or language model.
-3. Run two separate reconstruction arms: one with phoneticians and one with a language model, then compare their characteristically different priors.
+3. Ask them to reconstruct the spoken word sequence.

+My prediction is that they should recover substantially more than chance and more than they could recover from a shuffled sequence or a matched random transport.

-Success would show that the visualization preserves temporally organized information another system can integrate into lexical hypotheses.
-It would not prove that Whisper's own decoder uses the same route: a human or language model could exploit English phonotactics and prior knowledge.
+That would mean the Phone Signature view contains more than isolated, locally classifiable phones.
+It would preserve temporally organized phonetic information that another system can integrate into lexical hypotheses.
+It would not prove that Whisper's own decoder uses the same route, because a human or language model could also exploit English phonotactics and prior knowledge.

-The experiment therefore needs controls:

-- top-1 phone labels versus the full similarity vector derived from the distributed top-100 J-signature;
-- L2 versus L3;
-- real temporal order versus shuffled windows;
-- phone-frequency-matched but sequence-disrupted controls;
-- the fitted J-lens versus spectrum-matched random transports;
-- a human-corrected phonetic transcription as an upper bound, if available, or an automatic alignment clearly labeled as a noisy reference;
-- a text-only phonotactic baseline with no acoustic evidence;
-- unseen speakers, words, and recording conditions; and
-- both phone-error and word-error recovery.

-**If real ordered signatures beat all matched controls:** the display preserves useful temporal phonetic structure.

-**If only the independent phone upper bound reconstructs well:** the fitted view is losing important sequence information.

-**If shuffled or text-only controls perform similarly:** reconstruction is driven largely by language priors rather than by the encoder measurement.

-This is the kind of experiment that can turn an attractive visualization into a falsifiable instrument.

-## What would change my mind
+A proper test should compare the top-1 phone sequence with the full distributed signature, real temporal order with shuffled order, and the fitted map with matched random maps.
+It should also use unseen speakers and words, and include a text-only baseline to measure how much reconstruction comes from language priors rather than acoustic evidence.

+If reconstruction succeeds under those controls, that would support the view as a useful measurement of encoder information.
+If it fails, the signatures may be locally readable projections that do not preserve the larger linguistic sequence.

+### Vocabulary may be a coordinate system, not an internal sentence

-My current hypothesis is that Whisper's vocabulary can serve as a borrowed coordinate system: individual coordinates inherit human-readable token labels, while combinations of coordinates may describe acoustic or subword states with no single token name.
+My current hypothesis is not that the encoder “thinks in words.”

+Instead, the model's roughly 52K BPE vocabulary may provide a borrowed, human-readable coordinate system.
+A single coordinate comes from the human linguistic world, but combinations of coordinates and their rankings may describe acoustic states, subword evidence, or attributes that have no single human word.

-The Phone Signature results support the possibility that distributed patterns carry more stable phonetic structure than the highest coordinate alone.
+The Phone Signature result makes this hypothesis more concrete: the informative unit may be the distributed signature rather than the top token label.

-I would weaken or reject that interpretation if:

-- performance collapses on the untouched test or on broader speaker and language populations;
-- matched random or shuffled controls recover the same information;
-- the effect is explained primarily by speaker, word identity, timing, or dataset leakage;
-- independently fitted lenses do not reproduce the geometry;
-- phone-directed interventions fail to produce contrast-specific downstream effects; or
-- matched-norm random interventions work equally well.

-I would strengthen it if frozen-model measurements replicate across datasets, predict selective causal interventions, and remain stable across speakers, contexts, and independently fitted instruments.
+This is almost a translation problem.
+We are translating a machine-readable continuous pattern into a representation that a human researcher can inspect, while trying not to mistake the translation for the original code.

+### From readable gauges to useful controls

+Early computers exposed many low-level switches.
+Useful interfaces eventually combined thousands of underlying operations into one understandable button.

+Modern speech systems already offer high-level controls such as emotion, speaking style, or expressiveness.
+Each simple control may correspond to many hidden changes inside the model.

+J-lens-style analysis may help us work in the reverse direction: start with a human-facing concept, identify candidate internal patterns associated with it, perturb the earlier “knobs,” and test which changes actually propagate.

+That is the *Inception*-like part.
+Instead of changing the final output probability, make a small edit earlier in the computation and let later layers recompute around it.

+But readability and control are different standards.
+A fitted readout is a **gauge**.
+It becomes a plausible **knob** only when an intervention changes the intended behavior selectively, repeatedly, and better than matched controls.

+If stable directions can be found, they could help debug why a speech model chose one interpretation, test whether a suspected representation is causal, and provide more precise controls for a deployment.

+### Train once, find the knobs later?

+One further possibility is that we may not need a new training dataset for every behavior we want to study or customize.

+Psycholinguistics and psychology have spent decades developing controlled paradigms for lexical association, priming, ambiguity resolution, phonetic competition, expectation, and adaptation.
+If we can identify where similar patterns appear inside a model—and demonstrate that they are causal—those paradigms could become templates for finding useful internal controls.

+The representation may already exist.
+The problem may be less about teaching the model something new and more about finding the right knob after training.

+That could make some forms of customization more data-efficient.
+A team might adapt ambiguity resolution, pronunciation bias, speaking style, or domain-specific behavior without retraining the full system for every deployment.

+This remains a hypothesis, not a replacement for training or data.
+It would work only when the relevant representation already exists, remains stable across contexts, and can be steered without pushing the model off its learned distribution.
+The current results do not yet establish those conditions.

-## What I am—and am not—claiming
+## What I am, and am not, claiming

 This is not mind-reading.

-I am not claiming that speech models are conscious, that they contain literal phone symbols, that every displayed token is an internal concept, or that the current steering system has found dependable semantic controls.
+I am not claiming that speech models are conscious, that they contain literal phone symbols, that every displayed token is a faithful internal concept, or that the current steering system has found dependable semantic controls.

 The strongest current claim is narrower:

 > In this speaker-disjoint LibriSpeech dev-clean development experiment, phone identity is recoverable from frozen Whisper encoder states, and substantially more of it remains readable through a distributed fitted J-signature than through a rank-1-only sparse signature.

 The steering results add evidence that some early interventions propagate.
-They do not yet show that the fitted phone prototypes identify the model's own causal code.
+They do not show that the fitted phone prototypes identify the model's own causal code; the two experiments use different directions.

+A J-lens readout is a measurement instrument.
+Like EEG or MEG analysis, its meaning comes from experimental design, replication, controls, and the predictions it survives.
+Unlike human neuroimaging, we can also intervene directly, rerun the same computation, and observe how the rest of the system responds.

 A token on a screen is not a thought.
 A prototype match is not a phoneme, and a readable direction is not yet a knob.
 But a map that predicts where an intervention will selectively change behavior would be more than a picture: it would be the beginning of an instrument.

-Fine-tuning asks what we can teach a model to say.
-The Audio Jacobian Lens asks what the original computation already makes recoverable about sound, where that information becomes readable, and what would count as proof that touching it matters.
+That combination brings me back to what I enjoyed about psycholinguistics: designing experiments that turn an inaccessible process into a testable hypothesis.
+Only now, we have more instruments—and we can sometimes reach inside the system and move one of the knobs.

 ## Explore the project